 National Conference – event held for Commissioners and Leaders throughout the country to provide information and discussion.

 National Outcomes – there are 15 National Outcomes in the Journey Programme broken down into measurable steps to mark progression in each Branch.
-In the Journey Programme the girls gains specific knowledge, shills, attitudes, behaviours and values what will help her achieve the outcomes
+In the Journey Programme the girls gains specific knowledge, skills, attitudes, behaviours and values which will help her achieve the outcomes

-Outdoor Advisor – an experienced CO who has fulfil the criteria and is willing to sharing her knowledge on outdoor and indoor activities
+Outdoor Advisor – an experienced CO who has fulfilled the criteria and is willing to share her knowledge on outdoor and indoor activities

 Outdoor Adventure – this is one of the 6 Adventures in the Journey Programme

-Overall Award Pathway – in the Senior Branch Journey Programme that are three pathways, the first is the Overall Awards which has three levels marked by the Bronze star, Silver Moon and Golden Sun Awards
+Overall Award Pathway – in the Senior Branch Journey Programme there are three pathways, the first being the Overall Awards which have three levels marked by the Bronze Star, Silver Moon and Golden Sun Awards

 Pack – a name often used for a Brownie Guide Unit.